 Two things determine whether swap actually helps or makes things worse: how much swap you configure, and the swappiness value that controls how aggressively the kernel uses it.
 Both are covered below.

-How much swap to configure
+How much swap space do I need?

-The old rule of “swap = 2× RAM” dates from when systems had 256MB RAM.
-On modern systems:
+The old rule of “swap = 2× RAM” dates from when systems had 256 MB RAM and is not relevant on modern hardware.
+Size swap based on what you are protecting against:

-• Under 8GB RAM — 4–8GB swap.
+• Under 8 GB RAM — configure 4–8 GB swap.
 The system needs room to move pages without thrashing.

-• 8–64GB RAM — 8–16GB swap.
-Enough for hibernation and memory spikes.
+• 8–64 GB RAM — configure 8–16 GB swap.
+Enough to absorb hibernation and memory spikes without touching disk constantly.

 swapon --show